Serving ICAO California Property Owners

 If you just opened your Imperial County property tax bill and felt that familiar punch to the gut, you're not alone.
 Homeowners across El Centro, Brawley, and Calexico are watching their tax bills climb year after year while their home values stay flat or even drop.
 The worst part?
 You're probably right to suspect you're overpaying - Imperial County's mass appraisal system routinely overvalues properties, especially in neighborhoods where recent sales don't reflect true market conditions.

-Why Imperial County Property Tax Protests Win More Often Than You Think
+Why Imperial County Property Tax Appeals Win More Often Than You Think

 Your biggest advantage?
 The county uses sales from up to 18 months ago to set your current assessment, but Imperial County's market moves fast.
 New construction, changing demographics, and economic shifts create gaps between your assessed value and actual market value.
 We identify these gaps using current market data the Assessor's Office hasn't incorporated yet.

-The Real Cost of Not Protesting Your Imperial County Assessment
+The Real Cost of Not Appealing Your Imperial County Assessment

-How We Handle Your Imperial County Property Tax Protest
+How We Handle Your Imperial County Property Tax Appeal

 We start by analyzing your property against recent sales in your specific Imperial County neighborhood, not just county-wide averages.
 Our licensed professionals know that a home in Seeley trades differently than one in Imperial, and we adjust our approach accordingly.
 We examine everything from your property's condition and location factors to recent infrastructure changes that might affect value.
 Then we build a comprehensive case using the specific evidence format the Imperial County Assessment Appeals Board expects.